Public relations director

 Milazzo also worked in the production department for ESPN, and brought that experience to a production job with the Rochester Red Wings -- Triple-A baseball affiliate of the Minnesota Twins -- where she operated camera equipment, graphics, replay decks and audio mixers for web and television broadcasts.

 In college, Milazzo was a member of the Division I ASU women’s soccer team when they competed in the Pac-10 Conference, and briefly joined western New York-based professional soccer teams with the USL W-League before it ceased operation in 2015.
-The league was a North American women's professional soccer developmental organization that allowed college players the opportunity to play alongside paid professional athletes, while maintaining collegiate eligibility.
+The league was a North American women's professional soccer developmental organization that allowed college players the opportunity to play with paid professional athletes, while maintaining NCAA eligibility.
 She now plays on a recreational adult league through Centre Soccer Association.

 In her free time, Milazzo — a Rochester, N.Y.-area native — enjoys skiing, snowboarding, surfing, fishing, reading and being outdoors.
 She also enjoys playing ice hockey on an adult rec league and working with local youth on beginner hockey skills.
 She's a fan of the Buffalo Bills, Buffalo Sabres and Baltimore Orioles.
 Milazzo was also a longtime volunteer with the Niagara County (NY) 4-H program by helping students with communication skills for their livestock shows and sales, and currently volunteers with the American Red Cross and its efforts to promote swimming and water education and safety.
 Milazzo is a certified soccer referee, and a coach with the Bellefonte Area girls' varsity soccer team, under direction of head coach Stacey Miller, who also teaches fourth grade at Pleasant Gap Elementary School.
 She's also a former coach with CSA in State College, where she's lived since January 2013.

-In the 2018-19 school year, Milazzo additionally became the Ski and Snow Sports Club adviser at Bellefonte Area High School with help from math teacher Ryan Pastva.
+In the 2018-19 school year, Milazzo additionally became the Ski Club and Snow Sports program adviser at Bellefonte Area High School with help from math teacher Ryan Pastva.
 She has been an avid freeskier since 1997 and learned to snowboard in 2005.
 In February 2020, Milazzo was also approved to coach with the track and field team at Bellefonte Area Middle School, working specifically with sprinters and jumpers.
 She previously ran track in high school, competing in the 100-meter sprint, 110-meter hurdles, 4x100-meter relay and long jump.
 She was a two-time varsity letter winner in track and field during her freshman and sophomore years, before switching to softball the spring of her junior and senior years.

 *To learn more about what the PR position entails at Bellefonte Area School District, visit this link: C-NET.
 Milazzo gives a detailed presentation to the Bellefonte Area school board at the meeting on June 11, 2019.
 You can also find a short video shown to members of Leadership Centre County during a visit to the district in March 2020: PR video.